3rd Grade

 Third graders begin the year by learning how to collaborate and interact together in a positive way, and learn about social studies locally.
 We work together on classroom agreements, and on learning about themselves and other students.
 Identity work is done through various means, (e.g., literature studies, poetry writing, and class discussions) to help us better understand ourselves and the people in our community.

 Students then think about what it takes to make a community thrive.
 We then begin to shift our focus with an overarching theme of Water.
-Students study watersheds, local water use, human interactions with water and the water cycle.
+Students study watersheds, local water connections, human interactions with water and the water cycle.
 Students develop skills to engage in inquiry projects throughout the year.
 This work begins with students asking questions about a topic of study and then researching and investigating to find answers to those questions.
 This occurs through field experiences, reading, learning from experts observations, discussions, and more.
 Students then share their learning with others in a variety of ways.

 Wellness